vuanhtuan1012/django-web-framework/README.md

   templates/404.html
   templates/500.html
   ```
-- **Custom error handlers**: We may define customer view functions to handle errors in the `urls.py` module at the project level.
+- **Custom error handlers:** We may define customer view functions to handle errors in the `urls.py` module at the project level.

   ```python
   # project/urls.py